Resources

 Yes.
 The student can have worked in the business previously so long as this was a temporary position for less than three months.
 If the student has been working in the business as a paid employee in a role related to their Masters/PhD for more than three months on either a full-time or part-time basis, they are ineligible.

-Some international students may be eligible for an R&D Career grant provided they received their Master's or PhD from a New Zealand university and they have a valid visa allowing them to work in New Zealand for the duration of the placement.
+So long as all other eligibility criteria is met, some international students may be eligible for an R&D Career provided they received their master’s or PhD from a New Zealand university, and they have a valid visa allowing them to work in New Zealand for the duration of the placement.

 The business is responsible for ensuring that the graduate can legally work in New Zealand before they start work.

 There are several sites and job boards dedicated to university talent and internships.
-Please see Job Boards on the websites.
+Please see Job Boards on the website.

 If circumstances change it is very important that you advise us.
 We’ll consider the impact of the changes on the grant criteria and discuss these with you.